Skip to main content

 Diagnostic Settings

-Azure Files does not generate audit events by default You must configure Diagnostic Settings to send file activity logs to your Log Storage Account
+Azure Files doesn't generate audit events by default You must configure Diagnostic Settings to send file activity logs to your Log Storage Account

 Step 1: Open Diagnostic Settings